syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ## ImageLoaded Event

 This event will be triggered after the image has been loaded.
-By using this event, you can add any shapes or text over an image or crop an image while initially loading the image.
+By this event you can add any shapes or text over an image or crop an image while initially loading the image.

 {% highlight C# %}